 Tax ID No.: 71-0951299

-In September 1994, VAPA developed and adopted the Educational Standards and Professional Responsibility Guidelines for Paralegals.
-In March 1995, the standards were recommended by the Virginia State Bar Standing Committee on Unauthorized Practice of Law by resolution.
-These standards serve as the basis for the development of the VARP™ program.
+The Alliance has developed Educational Standards and Professional Responsibility Guidelines for Paralegals in the Commonwealth of Virginia.
+These are recommended by the Virginia State Bar Standing Committee on Unauthorized Practice of Law by Resolution adopted March 8,1995.